mbarker84/fi-wireframes/README.md

 The team should consider and discuss:

-1. Which content blocks are necessary on the homepage.
+1. Which content blocks are necessary on the homepage?
 2. Can / should any content blocks be moved to their own subpage or become part of another subpage?
 3. Can / should we expand on any of these content blocks, or combine additional content?
 4. What content do we want to omit altogether?